Tree # 12

 In 1860 Patrick and family were still in Lee, Keokuk, Iowa (as Hade) with their 4 children and by 1870 they were in Missouri (as Hayde and Hayd) with an enlarged family.

 Patrick and Bridget had 5 sons, 4 daughters and another child that died at birth.
-All the existing Haydes in Missouri and some in California, Chicago and Florida are descendants.
+All the existing Haydes in Kansas City and some in California, Chicago and Florida are descendants.
+Patrick died 1903 of acute pneumonia.

 The early parts of the family tree are: